 Description

-Include writing fluency as part of your data tracking and student goal planning.
+Include writing fluency – student data tracking as part of your goal planning.

 Do your students know how well they write?
 Or how quickly?